Admissions

 Prerequisite courses must be taken at a U.S. regionally accredited school or fulfilled through the military special consideration.
 Evaluated courses from an international institution will not fulfill this requirement.
 Each course taken at a U.S. regionally accredited school must meet the B/3.0 GPA minimum requirement (B- is not acceptable).
 Prerequisite courses need to be completed within the last ten years.

-All prerequisite courses must be completed by the Sept.
-1 deadline.
+All prerequisite courses must be completed and verified by CASPA by the September 1 deadline.
 Applications will be considered if there is no more than 1 prerequisite class in progress.
-Class(es) must be completed by the Sept 1 deadline and meet the minimum B/3.0 requirement.
-Applications with more than 1 prerequisite class in progress will be considered when all classes are completed by the Sept 1 deadline and meet the minimum B/3.0 requirement.
+Class(es) must be completed by the September 1 deadline and meet the minimum B/3.0 requirement.
+Applications with more than 1 prerequisite class in progress will be considered when all classes are completed by the September 1 deadline and meet the minimum B/3.0 requirement.
 Official transcripts are to be sent to CASPA reflecting completed coursework.

 Prerequisite courses

 • Human Anatomy and Physiology (8 semester hours): Human-based only.
 Two anatomy/physiology classes OR one anatomy class with lab and one physiology class, lab not required.
 Advanced anatomy and physiology are accepted.
+All laboratory portions must be completed in-person.
 Note: Anatomy and physiology courses that are a part of military training (with a pass grade) and as reflected on CCAF or JST transcripts are accepted (up to eight semester hours).
 See Special Considerations section below for additional details.

-• General Biology with Lab (4 semester hours): Must be foundational biology course with lab.
+• General Biology with in-person Lab (4 semester hours): Must be a foundational biology course with a lab.
 Test credits (example: AP, IB, CLEP), or upper level biology will not be accepted.

 • Other Biology (3 semester hours): General Biology II, Genetics, Cell Biology, Histology, Immunology, Virology, Epidemiology, Biochemistry (if not listed for Other Chemistry)